djibe/Android-tutorials/README.md

 ## Samsung Galaxy S7

-You can upgrade your Samsung Galaxy S7 (herolte/Exynos SOC) from stock to Android 12 / lineageOS 19.
+You can upgrade your Samsung Galaxy S7 (herolte/Exynos SOC) from stock to Android 12 / LineageOS 19.

 Tutorial is here (4000+): <https://forum.xda-developers.com/t/guide-tutorial-howto-samsung-galaxy-s7-herolte-stock-to-android-10.4201187/>